Skip to main content

 Reports to

-• Email Address is case sensitive and you must check the spelling.
-It must match the work email of who they report to exactly as it appears in Sage HR.
+Email Address is case sensitive, and you must check the spelling.
+It must match the work email of the person they report to exactly as it appears in Sage HR.

 Time off approved by

-• If the person who approves their time off doesn’t yet exist in Sage HR but is included in the Import List, this imports both the employee and the time off approver.
+If the person who approves their time off doesn’t yet exist in Sage HR but you include itin the Import List, this import adds both the employee and the time off approver.

 Location

-• Enter their work location.
-Can be geographically specific (e.g. London) or site specific (e.g. Office).
+Enter their work location.
+This can be geographically specific (e.g. London) or site specific (e.g. Office).
+If the location doesn't already exist in Sage HR, the system will create it automatically.

 Gender